ladeak/Http3Tools/README.md

 chttp.exe --method GET --uri https://localhost:5001
 ```

+When no HTTP version is specified explicitly HTTP/3 is used by default.

 ## Options

 For available commands and options run the tool with the `--help` switch: